-For over a decade, Camfil and Solar Turbines have worked together designing optimum solutions for offshore, coastal and harsh environment applications.
-Solar Turbines recently approached Camfil with the need for a high efficiency compact solution.
-The idea was to have a product with an identical footprint to the existing high velocity filter houses, while ensuring longer filter replacement intervals, lower initial pressure drop (dP), greater hydrophobicity characteristics and EPA efficiency for particulate removal (especially salt).
+For over a decade, Camfil and Solar Turbines have worked together to design optimum solutions for offshore, coastal, and harsh environment applications.
+Solar Turbines approached Camfil with the need for a high efficiency compact solution.
+The idea was to have a product with a footprint identical to the existing high velocity filter houses while ensuring longer filter replacement intervals, lower initial pressure drop (dP), greater hydrophobicity characteristics, and EPA efficiency for particulate removal (especially salt).

 Foxtrot International, an upstream oil and gas player, manages a gas exporting platform situated offshore Ivory Coast, Africa, where they operate two mechanical drive Solar Centaur 50 gas turbine units (5MW each) that drive compressors with high availability requirements.

-Units A and B are exposed to harsh environmental conditions that would lead to spikes in dP, and excessive engine degradation from fouling and corrosion.
+Units A and B are exposed to harsh environmental conditions that led to spikes in dP, and excessive engine degradation from fouling and corrosion.
 Consequently, Foxtrot was forced to schedule unwanted shutdowns for maintenance.

-In addition, the site is exposed to extreme dust as a result of Harmattan sandstorms that occur 4 months of the year between late November to mid-March.
-During this dry season, dust travels from the Sahara to the Ivory Coast and gets transported hundreds of kilometers over the Atlantic Ocean onto the platform1.
+In addition, the site is exposed to extreme dust as a result of Harmattan sandstorms that occur four months of the year between late November to mid-March.
+During this dry season, dust travels from the Sahara to the Ivory Coast and is transported hundreds of kilometers across the Atlantic Ocean onto the platform1.

-Although the systems are located between decks and are not exposed to direct rain or sea spray, the units are often challenged with saltwater and harmattan storms, particularly Unit B.
+Although the systems are located between decks and are not exposed to direct rain or sea spray, the units, particularly Unit B, often challenged with saltwater and Harmattan storms.

 Due to the extreme site conditions, Unit B's turbine performance significantly decreased.